RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - **Login Bug**: Multiple users were reporting the innability to log into the system.
 This was due to a bug in the login system that was introduced in the last patch.
 A combination of a library operating a little differently in a newer version and a bug in my code caused the login to fail.
 This has been fixed and the system is back online.
 - **Extractor Power Loadout**: The extractor power loadout was not being calculated correctly.
 This has been fixed and the correct values are now being used.
+- **Missing columns in loadout module table**: The loadout module table was missing a few columns.
+This has been fixed.
+- **Loadout Bug Fix**: Saved loadouts should now be editable again.

 ### 09/30/2023